RossMeikleham/PlutoBoy/README.md

   as the gameboy.js and gameboy.html files, and open gameboy.html with a web browser.

 ### Compatibility
-Works in Firefox, but Chrome doesn't like the way the rom file is loaded.
+Works in Firefox, but Chrome doesn't like the way rom files are loaded.
 File loading will be improved in the future.